DECCA RECORDS

 History

-In 1952 Decca acquired a controlling interest in Universal Pictures and ten years later, in 1962, MCA Inc. and Universal Pictures officially merged when MCA acquired American Decca, Universal's parent company.
+In 1952 Decca (USA) acquired a controlling interest in Universal Pictures.
+A decade later in 1962 MCA Inc. and Universal Pictures officially merged when MCA acquired American Decca, Universal's parent company.
 The Decca name was phased out by MCA in America in 1973 in favour of the MCA Records label; the final American Decca release, "Drift Away" by Dobie Gray, became a major hit, reaching #5 on the Billboard chart and earning a gold record.

-In 1979 Decca and London Records were acquired by Polygram, then jointly owned by Philips and the German Siemens group, and British Decca's pop catalogue was taken over by Polydor Records.
+In 1979 Decca UK and London Records were acquired by Polygram (which was then jointly owned by Philips and the German Siemens group) and British Decca's pop catalogue was taken over by Polydor Records.
 A proposed 1983 merger between Polygram and Warner Music was forbidden by both the US Federal Trade Commission and Germany's cartel office.
 Philips then acquired 40% of Polygram from Siemens, buying the remaining shares in 1987.
 Two years later, Philips sold 16% of Polygram in a deal that valued the record group at US$5 billion.
 In the mid-1990s, MCA Nashville Records revived Decca in the US as a country music label.

 In 1998, as part of large-scale restructuring at Philips (amid speculation that the group would collapse) Polygram was sold to Seagram for US$10 billion.
 Seagram then combined Polygram with Motown and its other recording interests to create the Universal Music Group.
 Two years later Seagram was acquired by Vivendi for US$34 billion, becoming Vivendi Universal.

 The Decca label is currently in owned by the Universal Music Group worldwide.
-In 1998 PolyGram, British Decca's parent company, was acquired by Universal Studios (which officially dropped the MCA name after the Seagram buyout) thus consolidating Decca trademark ownership into one company.
+In 1998 PolyGram, British Decca's parent company, was acquired by Universal Studios (which officially dropped the MCA name after the Seagram buyout), finally consolidating the Decca trademark under the ownership of one company.
 In the US, the Decca country music label was shut down and the old London classical label was renamed Decca.
 In 1999, Decca was merged with Philips Records to create the Decca Music Group (known as Universal Music Classics Group in the USA).

 Jazz and popular music

-Thanks to its US subsidiary, Decca enjoyed enormous success in the jazz and popular music fields in the 1930s and 1940s.
+Thanks to its American subsidiary and its acquisition of the Brunswick label, Decca enjoyed enormous success in the jazz and popular music fields in the 1930s and 1940s.
 Its stellar roster included Louis Armstrong, Count Basie, Louis Jordan (one of the biggest-selling artists of that period), Jimmie Lunceford, Bing Crosby, Jane Froman, The Boswell Sisters, Billie Holiday, The Andrews Sisters, Ted Lewis, Judy Garland, The Mills Brothers, Billy Cotton, Guy Lombardo, Chick Webb, Bob Crosby, The Dorsey Brothers (and subsequenrtly Jimmy Dorsey after the brothers split), Connee Boswell and Jack Hylton, Victor Young, Earl Hines and Claude Hopkins and Al Jolson.
 In 1942, Decca released the first recording of "White Christmas" by Bing Crosby.
 Crosby's second version of the song, recorded in 1947 for Decca, became the best-selling single ever released, a record it held until 1997.

-In 1943, Decca made history by releasing the first 'original cast' album of a Broadway musical, with a set of 78rpm records comprising nearly all the songs from Rodgers and Hammerstein's hit musical Oklahoma!, performed by the Broadway cast and using the show's orchestra, conductor, chorus, and musical and vocal arrangements.
+In 1943, Decca USA made history by releasing the first 'original cast' recording of a Broadway musical, with a set of 78rpm records -- an "album" -- comprising nearly all the songs from Rodgers and Hammerstein's hit musical Oklahoma!.
+These were performed by the original Broadway cast, using the show's orchestra, conductor, chorus, and musical and vocal arrangements.
 The enormous success of this album was followed by original cast recordings of Carousel and Irving Berlin's Annie Get Your Gun, both featuring members of the original casts of the shows and utilizing those shows' vocal and choral arrangements, and Decca's lead was soon followed by other major labels including Columbia and RCA.
+In the 1950s Decca again broke new ground by releasing soundtack albums from major Hollywood films, and they were one of the first labels to release these records in stereo.

-From the late 1940s on, the US arm of Decca had a sizable roster of country artists, including Kitty Wells, Johnny Wright, Ernest Tubb, Webb Pierce, Wilburn Brothers, Bobbejaan Schoepen and Red Foley.
-In the late 1950s, Patsy Cline was signed to the US Decca label from 4 Star Records.
-As part of a leasing deal, Patsy’s contract was owned by 4 Star; though she recorded for Decca as part of this deal, she recorded an album but saw little money.
-In 1960, she signed with Decca outright and released two more albums and numerous singles while she was alive, plus several more albums and singles produced after her untimely death in a plane crash in 1963.
+From the late 1940s Decca USA developed a significant roster of country artists, including Kitty Wells, Johnny Wright, Ernest Tubb, Webb Pierce, The Wilburn Brothers, Bobbejaan Schoepen and Red Foley.
+Decca quickly became the main rival of RCA Records in American country music and remained so for several decades.
+In the late 1950s, Patsy Cline's recordings were released on the US Decca label under licence from 4 Star Records, who owned her contract.
+Although she reportedly saw little money from this deal.
+In 1960, she signed with Decca directly and released two more albums and numerous singles while she was alive, plus several more albums and singles issued after her untimely death in a plane crash in 1963.
 The Wilburn Brothers were ultimately signed to a lifetime contract with Decca.
-Doyle Wilburn of the Wilburn Brothers obtained a recording contract for Loretta Lynn who signed to Decca in the early 1960s and remained with the label for several decades.
-Much of the label's success in this field was due to renowned A&R manager and producer Owen Bradley.
-Decca quickly became the main rival of RCA Records in American country music and remained so for decades.
+Doyle Wilburn was instrumental in securing a recording contract for Loretta Lynn, who signed to Decca US in the early 1960s and remained with the label for several decades.
+Much of the credit for label's success is due to renowned A&R manager and producer Owen Bradley; late in his career Bradley produced Canadian singer kd lang, who had been greatly influenced by the recordings Cline made with Bradley.

 Rock'n'roll, pop and rock

 In 1954, American Decca released "Rock Around the Clock" by Bill Haley & His Comets.
-The record's producer, Milt Gabler, had previously worked with million-selling jazz artist Loius Jordan, whose Decca recordings laid much of the groundwork for early rock'n'roll.
+Haley's producer, Milt Gabler, had previously worked with million-selling jazz artist Loius Jordan, whose Decca sides had laid the groundwork for early rock'n'roll and most of the classic Bill Haley recordings were made at the same studio, Decca's Pythian temple studio in New York.
 "Rock Around the Clock" was initially only moderately successful, but when it was used as the theme song for the 1955 film Blackboard Jungle, it became the first international rock and roll hit, and the first such recording to go to #1 on the American charts.
 According to the Guinness Book of Records, it went on to sell 25 million copies, returning to the US and UK charts several times between 1955 and 1974.
 Ironically, Decca's Australian distributor EMI passed on the record and it was snapped up by the fledgling Festival label, enabling Festival to score its first major hit.
-RCA severed its longtime affiliation with EMI's His Master's Voice (HMV) label in 1957, allowing British Decca to market and distribute Elvis Presley's recordings in the UK.
+RCA severed its longstanding distribution deal with EMI in 1957, allowing British Decca to market and distribute Elvis Presley's recordings in the UK.

-Decca enjoyed considerable success with its pop-rock roster in the 1960s, although British Decca became somewhat notorious for a string of missed opportunities.
-In 1960, they refused to release "Tell Laura I Love Her" by Ray Peterson and even destroyed thousands of copies of the single, but a rival version by Ricky Valance, released on EMI's Columbia label, went to #1 on the British charts.
-In 1962, British Decca executive Dick Rowe famously declined to sign The Beatles in favour of Brian Poole & The Tremeloes.
-Rowe, then head of Decca's pop division, famously commented about the Beatles, “We don’t like their sound, and ‘guitar music’ is on the way out”.
-Other notable refusals in this period included The Yardbirds and Manfred Mann. both of whom went on to enormous international success.
+Decca UK enjoyed considerable success with its pop-rock roster in the 1960s, although the company's reputation suffered from a string of notorious missed opportunities.
+In 1960, they refused to release "Tell Laura I Love Her" by Ray Peterson and even destroyed thousands of copies of the single, allowing a rival version by Ricky Valance on EMI's Columbia label to go to #1 on the British charts.
+In 1962 Dick Rowe, then the A&R manager of EMI's pop division, famously declined to sign The Beatles in favour of Brian Poole & The Tremeloes, famously telling manager Brian Epstein that "We don’t like their sound, and guitar music is on the way out".
+Other notable refusals in this period included The Yardbirds and Manfred Mann. both of whom went on to great international success.

 Rowe did not repeat his mistake with his next major signing.
-He snapped up The Rolling Stones soon after, and by 1965 they ranked second only to The Beatles in terms of popularity and sales.
-They were by far Decca's most successful pop act, and remained with the label until around 1970, when they established their own Rolling Stones Records imprint.
-The Stones later voiced strong criticism of Decca's handling of their career -- royalties were a key issue, and they also fought (and lost) a famous battle over the infamous "toilet wall" cover for their 1968 album Beggar's Banquet, which was rejected by Decca's management, forcing the group to settle on the so-called "Invitation" design.
+He snapped up The Rolling Stones in 1964 and by 1966 they ranked second only to The Beatles in terms of popularity and sales, scoring a string of trans-Altantic hits.
+They were by far Decca's most successful pop act, and remained with the label until 1970, when they established their own Rolling Stones Records imprint.
+The Stones later voiced strong criticism of Decca's handling of their career -- non-payment of royalties were a key issue, and they also fought (and lost) a famous battle over the infamous "toilet wall" cover for their 1968 album Beggar's Banquet, which was rejected by Decca's management, forcing the group to settle on the so-called "Invitation" design.
 Other successful Decca pop/rock acts included Irish band Them, led by Van Morrison, and John Mayall's Bluesbreakers, whose legendary pair of mid-'60s albums successively made Eric Clapton and Peter Green into heroes of the electric blues guitar.

 Decca Guitars